 Education and protection are keys to conserve biodiversity.
 Think with a sustainable mind.
 Make green choices.
 Spread the word.

 5. Water Scarcity & Water Pollution

 A major issue happening now is water scarcity.
 There is a difference between water and fresh, clean water.
 Saltwater, freshwater, groundwater and surface water are the essential sources of water.
 There are two ways water can be scarce: the lack of water and the lack of drinkable water.

 We often take the water coming out of the tap for granted — we turn the handle and water flows – but that’s not the case in many places around the world.
-Cape Town, South Africa, may be the first city to run out of water.
+Cape Town, South Africa, might be the first city to run out of water.

 Potable water can become contaminated with things such as airborne diseases, toxins, and hazardous chemicals.
 An estimated 780 million people have no access to clean water at all.
 This isn’t just a problem in undeveloped countries though.The 2017 drought in California, and the fact that Flint, Michigan hasn’t had clean water in nearly four years, serves as the perfect example to show us that water scarcity and pollution isn’t just a problem everywhere else — it’s a problem here at home too.
 Like the Earth, your body is made up of a lot of water, too.
 Both land and your body need clean water to survive.